 - Transfer students must submit transcripts from all previously attended post-secondary institutions.
 Those with less than twelve (12) semester hours completed successfully at a post-secondary institution must also submit the official high school transcript (or equivalent)

-- Master’s applicants must submit an official transcript issued by a post-secondary institution accredited by an accrediting agency recognized by the U.S. Department of Education indicating a conferred bachelor’s degree.
+- Master’s applicants must submit an official transcript issued by an accredited post-secondary institution recognized by the U.S. Department of Education indicating a conferred bachelor’s degree.
 In some cases, undergraduate prerequisites may be required to ensure the success of the student and will be added to the degree plan.

-- DBA applicants must submit official transcripts issued by a post-secondary institution recognized by the U.S. Department of Education indicating a conferred bachelor’s and master’s degree, a professional resume, and a Statement of Purpose describing what steps the student will take to ensure successful completion in the doctoral program (minimum one paragraph).
+- DBA applicants must submit official transcripts issued by an accredited post-secondary institution recognized by the U.S. Department of Education indicating a conferred bachelor’s and master’s degree, a professional resume, and a Statement of Purpose describing what steps the student will take to ensure successful completion in the doctoral program (minimum one paragraph).
 During the review of a student’s academic record, it may be determined that prerequisite graduate level business courses are necessary to ensure the success of the student.
 As a result, prerequisites may be added to the DBA degree plan.
 All prerequisite courses are to be completed prior to enrolling in any DBA courses.

 - International applicants must provide an appropriately authenticated official transcript issued by a governmental authority that attests to the successful completion of the requisite program for admission, equivalent to U.S. Department of Education.
 Transcripts not in English must be evaluated by an appropriate third party and translated into English.
-A detailed guide for meeting the CSU admission proficiency requirements is available in the CSU International Admission Guidelines.
+A detailed guide for meeting the CSU English admission proficiency requirements is available in the CSU International Admission Guidelines.